Approov Trial Guide

 We recommend that the first thing you do is to follow our Mobile App Quickstarts to integrate Approov into your mobile app.

 The quickstart provides the details of how to integrate Approov into your app using mobile app development platforms we support out of the box.
 This includes native Android and iOS development using various networking stacks.
-If your platform does not have an associated quickstart guide, don’t worry because the generic integration process is easy.
-You can read about it here.

 For most of our quickstarts you will be able to integrate just using the configuration string provided in your onboarding email, without any need to install the Approov CLI tool.
 Follow the specific instructions for your platform.